AfterShot Pro 3

 AfterShot Pro Alternatives

-Adobe Lightroom is one of the most popular RAW editors on the market, and with good reason.
+- Adobe Lightroom (Windows/Mac) is one of the most popular RAW editors on the market, and with good reason.
 It’s a solid program that is well-designed with a thoroughly tested user interface.
 Adobe Camera RAW, the algorithm that processes RAW image data, isn’t quite as nuanced as those found in other programs, but Adobe makes up for it with the rest of the program’s ease of use.
-Available for Windows and Mac as part of the Adobe Creative Cloud subscription service in a package with Photoshop for $9.99 USD per month.
-Read our Lightroom review here.
+Read our full Lightroom review here.

-Phase One Capture One Pro is arguably the most powerful and accurate RAW image editor out there.
+- Capture One Pro (Windows/Mac) is arguably the most powerful and accurate RAW image editor out there.
 Aimed directly at the high-end professional market, it has excellent RAW rendering features, although it is definitely not the easiest program to learn.
 If you’re willing to put the time into learning it, however, it’s hard to beat in terms of technical quality.
-Available for Windows and Mac either as a standalone program for $299 USD or as a monthly subscription for $20.

-DxO OpticsPro is an excellent standalone editor, although it lacks many of the additional features found in AfterShot Pro such as library management.
+- DxO OpticsPro (Windows/Mac) is an excellent standalone editor, although it lacks many of the additional features found in AfterShot Pro such as library management.
 Instead, it focuses on extremely easy automatic corrections thanks to DxO’s massive library of lens testing data that allows it to perfectly correct optical distortions.
 It also features an industry-leading noise cancellation algorithm in its ELITE edition.
-Available for Windows and Mac in two versions, Standard for $129 USD or ELITE for $199.